Revuj/MLhub/Examples.md

 ## Product Purchase Prediction (Classifcation)

 This time we have a classification [problem](https://github.com/Revuj/MLhub/tree/master/data/classification) about people.
-The goal here is to predict the anual profit of each company.
+The goal here is to predict if a person is or isn't buying a specific product.

 Let's also try to do a comparison between different classification models.
-[Here's how it's done](https://github.com/Revuj/MLhub/blob/2a9641ac31f2a725779a5e055252137879130a3c/examples/classification/multiple_models_classification.json):
+[Here's how it's done](https://github.com/Revuj/MLhub/blob/master/examples/classification/multiple_models_classification.json):

-Now we have to define our own regression model in a JSON file.
-Let's use [this example](https://github.com/Revuj/MLhub/blob/master/examples/regression/decision_tree_regression.json) with a decision tree model:

 ```json
 {